TheFarrier/VendorHall/README.md

 Sensitive user data is handled entirely by our 3rd-party APIs Auth0 and Stripe.
 Vendorhall's database only stores the neccessary data to link vendors' Auth0 and Stripe accounts, as well product data submitted by vendors.

+# Technologies Used

+React, JSX, with React-Bootstrap frontend

+Axios for API call handling

+Express, Mongoose/MongoDB backend (Currently using mLabs, but will be migrated)

+Stripe-js for handling payments

+Auth0 for handling login and user authentication